 While it’s not always possible to schedule on a weekday evening, the sidewalks are less busy, parks are usually emptier, and we can schedule further in advance if you’re willing to plan for a weekday.

 Scheduling the date for the engagement session will vary on what you would like to use the photos for.
 Save the Dates are pre-invitations usually sent out at least 5 months before the wedding.
 Since the average edit time for engagement photos is one to two weeks, I recommend scheduling your session at least five months out from your wedding date for Save the Date purposes.

 These sessions are about celebrating your love and life together, but also it's a chance to "unlearn" how you've previously taken photos up until now.
 To capture moments that tell your story, embrace individuality, showcase creativity, and illustrate the love you share.

-My sessions are laid back and free flowing with a bit of quirk.
+My sessions are laid back and free flowing with a bit editorial fashion flair.
 The result is a collection of photos to share with friends and family.
 Aside from having photos of the two of you this session is when we really get to know each other.
 You, me, and the camera.
 You’ll quickly get a feel for how I use subtle direction to capture you naturally.

 It’s the perfect way for us to learn a lot about each other’s personalities; it’s amazing how much I learn about how couples interact just by hanging out and taking photos.

 After the session I’m always open to any feedback you may have incase we need to change anything for the wedding day portraits.
 Some couples prefer less kissing photos, sometimes the sessions lead people to discovering their “good side.”
 Whatever the case may be, it’s great practice for the wedding day photos as well .
 The wedding day shooting goes so much quicker and smoother if we’re all comfortable and if we know what to expect of each other.